BakmanTechnologies/PB7300_Software_Py/README.md

 ## Overview
 This program is designed to talk to the PB7300 instrument through a serial port.

-### Initial Setup
+When running for the first time the software will check if the /calibration and /data directories exists, if not it will create them in the base directory /PB7300_Software_Py

-The base file structure required to run the program must be setup.
+The software will look in /calibration for the factory calibration file, if empty it will extract the calibration from the EEPROM memory and save it in /calibration.

-1. In utils.py create_dir() must be run first time to create /calibration for the calibration files, and /data for saving the data captured.
+The software needs this calibration file in order to run.
+Modifying this file is heavily discouraged as it contains vital information for running the PB7300 Spectrometer.
+Any change to the values in this file may affect the performance and may even risk damaging the lasers permanently

 Usage: